BLUE HORIZON 1261

 The nurse let out a gasp and suddenly wiped moisture from her eyes.
 She gave him a brief, tearful look and then sat down heavily on a padded roller stool next to the counter, burying her face in her hands.

 Merlin raised an eyebrow, a sudden suspicion gnawing at him.
 "You just lied to me again, didn't you?" he asked with the same growl in his throat.
 "You never even worked in a veterinary clinic."

 "I did, but only at the front desk," Connie confessed hoarsely, not bothering to look back at him.
 "I never even touched the animals."

 The wolf sighed aloud and tried to relax the grip of his balled fists.
 He reached out tentatively and then placed a gentle hand on her shoulder, willing himself not to clutch it in frustration.

 "Why?" he asked in a non-threatening tone.
 "What was the purpose in lying to me?"

 The red-haired human woman looked up at his touch, shocked that he wasn't shouting at her.
 She wiped her eyes again and swallowed the lump in her throat.
 "I was desperate to leave Alexandrius," she answered in a raspy voice.
-She cleared her throat and added, "I wanted to get out into space… and like yourself, I didn't think we'd really need anything more than a First Aid kit traveling from place to place.
+She cleared her throat and added, "I wanted to get out into space… and like you said yourself, I didn't think we'd really need anything more than a First Aid kit traveling from place to place.
 I didn't count on anyone getting sick.
 I only thought of how unlikely injuries would be."